European and African influence

 Spanish and Creole Roots

 The cuisine is a mixture of indigenous, Spanish, and Creole cuisine.
 Over the years these three cuisines have influenced each other and blended into what the cuisine is today.
 The traditional cuisine usually varies on the Pacific and Caribbean coast; the main difference is the cuisine of the Caribbean coast predominately uses seafood and coconut.
-To some foreigners, traditional Nicaraguan food may seem strange, but once you taste it you will enjoy the delicious taste of Nicaraguan cuisine!

 One of the most staple foods is corn; it has been the base in the cuisine of Nicaragua since pre-Colombian times.
 It is used widely in a variety of dishes, such as drinks, main dishes, snacks, and sweets.
 Rice and beans are also a staple in Nicaraguans diet.
 A common dish made with these two items is Gallo Pinto; this dish is eaten for breakfast and usually served with eggs.